Now that we’re friends, let’s share my world.

 1978 Refrigerator – Réfrigérateur (US Ref 1239 – Canadian Ref 1239F)

-The biggest difference between Sindy's UK kitchen and the Marx version was the inclusion of a glorious Refrigerator.
+The biggest difference between Sindy’s UK kitchen and the Marx version was the inclusion of a glorious Refrigerator.
 By British standards of the time it was huge, a full-height appliance with asymmetric double-doors made from Harvest Gold coloured plastic with white plastic interior fittings.
-It had gull-wing door handles and in the top right-hand corner was a “Sindy” plaque.
+It had gull-wing door handles and on the top right-hand corner was a “Sindy” plaque.
+This was a surprising departure from the rest of the Marx scenesetters which carefully made no reference to “Sindy”.

 Both doors were fitted with integral white shelves and the interior was divided into two separate compartments with one side being wider than the other.
 The narrower compartment was fitted with three clear plastic shelves moulded just like real refrigerator shelves with ridges.
 The wider compartment was also fitted with three similarly moulded clear plastic shelves and two white plastic drawers.